 Only in the 19th century, with the emergence of the Zionist movement and Jewish nationalism, Chanukah’s military aspect re-surfaced.
 The Jewish people took courage in remembering the strength and courage of the Maccabees.

-On the first night of the Festival, public candle-lightning ceremonies are held all over the world.
+On the first night of the Festival, public candle-lighting ceremonies are held all over the world.
 On each night, an additional light is kindled, until all candles burn on the eighth and final night.

-After the lighting of the candles it is tradition to sing the hymn Ma'or Tzur (see below).
+After the lighting of the candles, it is tradition to sing the hymn Ma'or Tzur (see below).
 The song contains six stanzas.
 The first and last deal with general themes of divine salvation; the middle four deal with events of persecution in Jewish history, and praise God for survival despite these tragedies: